 In order to keep track of what needs to be done each day and who’s doing what, it helps to schedule the chores.
 This way everyone knows their purpose.
 As parents, you should also be on that schedule.
 And, to be fair to everyone, change up what each person does each week.

 You wouldn’t want the same person being forced to wash the toilet every week, and sometimes you just need a break from doing dishes.

 Teach your children to do more than clean up the trash and scrub the dishes.
 They also need to know how to keep a home organized.
 One way to help them really learn organizational skills is to have them go through their own items at the end of each year and determine items they can get rid of.

 Have them sort trash and donation boxes, teaching them what is good for donating and what isn’t.
 This way they won’t collect too much stuff and will have room for new items when needs.

 Talk To Them

 It really helps to talk to your children about why you need their help with cleaning.
 Explain about dirt, mold, and germs.
-Show them what it’s like if they don’t ever clean or put things away, or if they never get rid of things.
+Show them what it’s like if they don’t ever put things away or do not clean up.
+Or if they notice some mold growth with the help of a toxic mold test kit and turn a blind eye to it.
 This can be as easy as watching a show about hoarding with them.

 If they know that there are health risks involved in a dirty home then they might be more likely to happily participate in house cleaning chores.